RanaMuzamal/ArtiGenius/README.md

 ## ℹ️ Introduction

 ArtiGenius is a cutting-edge image generator tool that utilizes OpenAI API to generate high-quality images based on input data .ArtiGenius makes it easy to create stunning and realistic images that accurately capture the intended meaning.
-## 🐛 Bugs and feature requests
+## Bugs and feature requests

 Have a bug or a feature request?
 Please search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/rutal-Inc/midhah-www/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/RanaMuzamal/ArtiGenius/issues/new).

-## 🧑‍💻 Contributing
+## Contributing

-We welcome the developers from all level to contribute in this project.
-For this, please open an issue and discuss with the maintainers and then start coding... 🧑‍💻
+Contributions are welcome!
+If you'd like to contribute to ArtiGenius, For this, please open an issue and discuss with the maintainers and then start coding...

 ## 😍 Creator